kfgodel/diamond/wiki/sources/method-sources_api_guide.md

-# Diamond API for type sources
+# Diamond API for method sources
 This doc shows examples of API usage to get method instances from different sources

 ### Methods accessor